-We’re always happy to take delivery of a new dataset!
+We’re always happy to learn about new datasets!
 If you have a file that you’d like to share with us, reach out with an AskD3 request.
 We’ll put you in touch with the most appropriate team member for that dataset.
 You can submit your AskD3 request by filling in the form above our FAQ!

 What can I do if I find a discrepancy in D3's data?

 Thank you for your attention to detail!
-We strive to have complete accuracy in all our data, and we welcome your feedback.
+Our goal is to provide the most accurate data possible, so community feedback is essential to our work.
 If you spot an inconsistency in any of our products, please notify us through AskD3.
 We’ll have a team member investigate the issue and follow up with you promptly.

 Is there a cost for your services?

 We fulfill many requests through AskD3, usually free of charge.
 For larger or repeated requests, we do charge a fee for our services.
-Please contact us, so our project team help you determine the best approach.
+Please contact us so our project team can help you determine the best approach.